Do not pick a hosting company until you read this

 Why you should listen to me

 I use a company very similar to Siteground that is located in the U.S. I am a little reluctant to recommend their hosting because it is more geared for developers.
-If you are very techie you should consider A2.
+If you are very techie, you should consider A2.
 They are comparable to Siteground.

 Why is this important to you?

-That was the customer service side but for me, a hosting company speed is more important.
-You can make a cooler site if you do not have to worry as much about how it will perform.
-The faster a hosting company serves your site the more you can add to your site without losing visitors.
-Images, videos, plugins, analytics all slow down your site.
-Google is more likely to show a website that loads fast rather than a site that might be better but loads slowly.
-You are only going to get traffic from a high placement in a search result.
+You can make a cooler site if you do not have to worry about how it will perform.
+The faster a hosting company serves your Website, the more images. videos, and motion you can add to your site without losing visitors.

 My go-to for recommendations

-Those of us in the Web developing world are often told to consider Siteground.
-Since page load speed is so important this is my goto for advising others to use.
-The customer service is unique.
+Perfomance, customer service at a good price is why Siteground is my go-to for recommendations The customer service is unique.
 Anyone you talk to knows exactly what they are doing.
-Most often they will fix issues for you rather than try to explain how to do it yourself.
+They will often fix issues for you rather than try to explain how to do it yourself.
 They can come across as a little impatient, most are very pleasant.